built-on-openfin/workspace-starter/README.md

 ## Minimum RVM Version

-You no longer need DesktopOwnerSettings to configure OpenFin Workspace.
-There may be settings that a Desktop Owner may wish to configure (such as version) and this requires a minimum version of the OpenFin RVM.
+A desktop owner settings file is no longer required to configure OpenFin Workspace.
+However, there may be settings that a Desktop Owner may wish to configure (such as version) and this requires a minimum version of the OpenFin RVM.
 To find the version you currently have do the following:

 - Go to *%localappdata%/OpenFin* in windows explorer
 - Right-click on OpenFinRVM and select *Properties*